 Corn does not have a good reputation when it comes to being included in pet food ingredients.
 Lately I have seen a strong anti-corn sentiment coming from my clients.
 So, I thought I would do some research to get to the heart of the matter.
 Is corn in pet food a bad thing?
 Is a pet food containing corn a low quality food?
 Does it matter if corn is listed in the first five ingredients?
 Read on to find out!

-No, corn is not bad for dogs.
-It is highly digestible and contains good fatty acids as well as nutrients like carotene, vitamin E and lutein.
-It's a great protein source as well.
+Corn is safe for dogs.
+Dogs digest corn well.
+Corn contains good fatty acids and other nutrients.
+Corn is not bad for dogs.
+It is a great protein source.
 However, there are different kinds of corn in dog foods and some are better than others.

 Corn has a lot of really nutritious qualities: